superbrothers/kubernetes-docs/kubectl_create_deployment.md

 ### Examples

 ```
-  # Create a deployment named my-dep that runs the busybox image.
+  # Create a deployment named my-dep that runs the busybox image
   kubectl create deployment my-dep --image=busybox

-  # Create a deployment with command
+  # Create a deployment with a command
   kubectl create deployment my-dep --image=busybox -- date

-  # Create a deployment named my-dep that runs the nginx image with 3 replicas.
+  # Create a deployment named my-dep that runs the nginx image with 3 replicas
   kubectl create deployment my-dep --image=nginx --replicas=3

-  # Create a deployment named my-dep that runs the busybox image and expose port 5701.
+  # Create a deployment named my-dep that runs the busybox image and expose port 5701
   kubectl create deployment my-dep --image=busybox --port=5701
 ```